Why Earn a Master's Degree in Environmental Science?

-The program is targeted to individuals currently working in the environmental field who are looking to enter the environmental work force and educators seeking to expand their knowledge of environmental sciences in metropolitan areas so they can teach the specialty.
+The program is targeted to individuals currently working in related fields who are looking to enter the environmental work force, and educators seeking to expand their knowledge of environmental sciences in metropolitan areas so they can teach the specialty.
 Evening courses are ideal for working professionals.

 Select Your Concentration

-Four areas of concentration were developed within the program, based on workforce needs identified by regional environmental professionals.
-The concentrations include Water Resource Management and Assessment, Biological Resources Management, Environmental Spatial Analysis and Wetlands Assessment and Management Concentration.
+Four areas of concentration were developed based on workforce needs identified by regional environmental professionals.
+You can choose from the following:

 Find Work in Your Field

-Many graduates are already employed by environmental firms and government agencies in the region.
-Practitioners in the field and those looking for career changes gain opportunities with the Maryland Department of the Environment, Department of Natural Resources and local and national private environmental companies.
+Our graduates are employed by environmental firms and government agencies across the region.
+Practitioners in the field and those looking for career changes gain opportunities with the Maryland Department of the Environment, Department of Natural Resources, and local and national private environmental companies.